 Power transmission to the wheels

-There are different arrangements by which engine power is transmitted to the wheels.
+There are different arrangements of power transmission by which engine power is transmitted to the wheels.
 The usual arrangements and the variations in the arrangements are explained in detail below.

 1. Front engine – rear wheel drive

 Most of the vehicles are having this arrangement.
 In this case the engine power is transmitted to the vehicle rear wheels through the clutch, gear box, propeller shaft, differential and rear axle.
 The main advantages are better cooling is achieved, since steering and drive are independent, it is easy for construction and vehicle controlling is easy.
 With this arrangement, a uniform load distribution can be assured between the axles, but a long universal joint shaft is required.
 Because of the propeller shaft floor level will be increased, thereby the centre of gravity increases and the vehicle stability is poor.

 Most of the modern cars are having this arrangement.
 In this case, the engine power is transmitted to the front wheels through the clutch, gear box, differential and short axle shafts.
 With this arrangement, a more compact transmission is obtained because the universal joint long propeller shaft drive is no longer necessary and the clutch and the gearbox are combined with the driving axle.
 The other advantages are: better cooling is achieved, better vehicle control, since the centre of gravity will be lowered resulting in more stability.
 However, it is difficult to provide both steering and power drive.